essans/RasPi/docs/source/readthedocs.rst

   - https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html

-Build Docs and push back to github
+Build docs and push back to github
 ----------------------------------

 Once the ``index.rst`` and other pages are ready in the ``/docs/source`` folder i then ``cd ..`` up one level and build the documentation by running: